piotrpolak/android-http-server/README.md

 The resulting artifact can then be grabbed from `./cli/build/libs/cli-all.jar`.

-You can then run the standalone server on any machine with the following command:
+The standalone server jar can be run on any machine with the following command:

 ```bash
 java -jar ./cli/build/libs/cli-all.jar